anand-imcm/pb-variant-call/README.md

 - **Variant Annotation**: The "PASS" variants are annotated using `VEP` tool.
 The output is a VCF file that contains all the additional annotation in the "INFO" column.

 - **Structural Variant Calling**: The structural variants are called from the alignments using `pbsv`.
 The output is a VCF file that contains the called structural variants.

+- **Summary**: Custom scripts are used to generate coverage depth plot and a summary report.

 ## Inputs